SMWlDreams/MineSweeperJE/README.md

 ### Jar change

-The jar file containing JavaFX libraries will no longer be updated on minor updates (I.E. 1.3.1).
+The jar file containing JavaFX libraries will no longer be updated on minor updates until the update is completed (I.E. 1.3.1 A).
 The information for minor updates will still be found in this readme.
 The source files will be updated for each minor change made.

 ### New Features